skang29/cp_project/assignment4.md

 #### Sub Q4.
 All-focus image and depth from defocus (35 pts)
   To get all-focus image, I weighted summed all focal stack.
 The weight used to merge all focal stack can be acquired using the fact that focused area has sharp image.
-Following the procedure written below, I could get all-focused image.
+Following the procedure written below, I could get all-focused image **Fig. 3**.
 Also, I used the parameters which are shown below for gaussian kernel.
 ```MATLAB
 % params
 sigma_1 = 10;